sathwick-p/gprxy/docs/auth-scram.md

 ### Proxy Configuration

-No special configuration needed!
+No special configuration needed.
 The proxy automatically:
 - Detects the authentication method from the backend
 - Performs appropriate authentication
 - Supports all methods transparently